Codecademy/docs/content/go/concepts/conditionals/conditionals.md

 ## The `else` Statement

-The `else` statement provides an optional block of code that execute if the prior conditions evaluate to `false`.
+The `else` statement provides an optional block of code that executes if all prior conditions evaluate to `false`.

 ### Syntax